 5. Moses Thurston Runnells III, b.
 13 June 1870 at Sanbornton NH and d. there suddenly of brain disease 24 Oct 1871, aged 1 yr and 4 months.

-Fannie Huntington Runnells, daughter of Rev. Moses Thurston and Fanny Maria (Baker) Runnells, was born 5 December 1863 in Orford, New Hampshire and died after 1930, one source indicating she died in the year 1940.
+Fannie Huntington Runnells, daughter of Rev. Moses Thurston and Fanny Maria (Baker) Runnells, was born 5 December 1863 in Orford, New Hampshire and died February 1920 in Ridgeley Park, PA.
 She married 25 Dec 1891 at Newport NH (by her father) to Allen A. Paul Poole.
-He was born September 1856 in St. Johnswood, London, England.
+He was born September 1856 in St. Johnswood, London, England, and died 3 Nov 1932.
 He was a naturalized U.S. Citizen, and nephew of Paul Poole, Royal Academician and Historical Painter [1807 Bristol England-1879, son of James Paul Poole, a London grocer].

 1900 US Census > Massachusetts > Norfolk > Needham > District 1051 > 24